VidTu/Ksyxis/README.md

 Due to its multiplatform/multiversion nature and general code simplicity, Ksyxis doesn't currently offer a comprehensive development environment.

+The recommended IDE for development is IntelliJ IDEA (Community or Ultimate) with the Minecraft Development plugin.
+This is not a strict requirement, however.
+Any IDE/editor should work just fine.

 ### Reproducible Builds

 Ksyxis attempts to have reproducible builds (reproducible JAR archives) for its releases.
 Check out